 Event 3: Interrupt the transformer throttle again to cycle the engine from reverse back to neutral.
 PFA confirms that the engine is now in neutral by sounding two quick air releases.
 This is followed approximately two seconds later by a Boarding Announcement message and continued Passenger Station sounds.
+Conductor highlights, such as short blasts (three if entering reverse), and the bell will begin to chime.
+After a few chimes of the bell, the engine will begin moving in forward with the bell continuing to ring.
+A few seconds later, the bell will turn off, and the engine will resume normal operation.
+Note: When entering Event 4, it is important to set the transformer throttle at a high enough setting that the engine will begin to move when the

-Conductor highlights, such as "Welcome aboard" and "Tickets please" will play randomly.
+"Welcome aboard" and "Tickets please" will play randomly.